Audi A5: RS5 (2010)

 A Carbon design package is available for the engine compartment and for the vehicle body.
 Styling packages include a black or matte aluminium look.

-The RS5 weighs 1800 kg, with 56.3 percent at the front and 43.7 in the rear, Audi has added two electro-mechanical systems which ensure the care is neutral in corners.
+The RS5 weighs 1800 kg, with a weight distribution of 56.3 percent at the front and 43.7 percent in the rear.
+Audi has added two electro-mechanical systems which ensure the care is neutral in corners.
 The stability-control system attempts to stop front-end plow before it happens by squeezing the brakes on the inside wheels which effectively drag those tires enough to pull the car into the corner.

 The RS5 also has an active rear differential that can apportion power between the rear wheels to create a similar effect or even oversteer; in normal conditions, Quattro all-wheel-drive delivers 60% of the engine's torque rearward and rising to as much as 85 percent depending on conditions.
-Road and Track’s Randy Pobst stated it handled better than the R8.
+Road & Track's Randy Pobst stated it handled better than the R8.
 Stephen Reil has noted that it was tested over 10k miles on the Nurburgring with input on suspension from the companies Le Mans winning race drivers.

-According to Quattro GmbH chief Stephan Reil, the 4.2 FSI engine is closest related to Audi's 5.2 FSI V10 engine found in the second generation Audi R8 and Lamborghini Hurrican.
+According to Quattro GmbH chief Stephan Reil, the 4.2 FSI engine is closest related to Audi's 5.2 FSI V10 engine found in the second generation Audi R8 and Lamborghini Huracán.
 It features the same quasi-dry sump high G lubrication system found in the Audi R8 GT3 LMS and represents the best, most reliable, and most efficient naturally aspirated V8 engine that Audi engineers could create as the company knew it would be all turbo powered moving forward.

 The vehicle was unveiled at the 2010 Geneva Motor Show.
-Sales of the Audi RS5 began in early 2010.
+Sales of the RS5 began in early 2010.

 Ethanol E100 Coupé

 The Ethanol E100 Coupé is a prototype designed for the Michelin Challenge Bibendum 2010 series.
-It includes a 2.0 TFSI engine rated 132 kW and 320 Nm torque, six-gear manual quattro drivetrain.
-It accelerates from 0–100 km/h in 6.9 seconds with top speed of 236 km/h, and weighs 1,310 kg.
+It includes a 2.0 TFSI engine rated at 132 kW and 320 Nm of torque, six-gear manual quattro drivetrain.
+It can accelerate from 0–100 km/h in 6.9 seconds, with a top speed of 236 km/h, and weighs 1,310 kg.
 The car officially consumes 9.9 L/100km when running on ethanol, but drivers managed 9.5 L/100km on ethanol during the Michelin Challenge Bibendum Rallye.

 S5 Special Edition

 The S5 Special Edition is a limited (125 units) version of the 2012 S5 4.2 FSI Quattro Coupé for the U.S. market, commemorating the end of Audi S5 4.2 FSI Quattro production.
-It included Prestige Package, Daytona Grey body colour, 19-inch 5-spoke Rotor design wheels, a two-tone Polar Silver and Black S5 sport seats, silver contrast stitching on the seats, armrests, shifter and steering wheel; floor mats with a silver leather border, aluminium 'Audi exclusive' badges on door panels, carbon fibre beltline and a piano black instrument cluster.
+It included the Prestige Package, Daytona Grey body colour, 19-inch 5-spoke Rotor design wheels, a two-tone Polar Silver and Black S5 sport seats, silver contrast stitching on the seats, armrests, shifter and steering wheel; floor mats with a silver leather border, aluminium 'Audi exclusive' badges on door panels, carbon fibre beltline and a piano black instrument cluster.

-The vehicle was unveiled in 2012 Audi Club North America meeting at Infineon Raceway.
+The vehicle was unveiled at the 2012 Audi Club North America meeting at Infineon Raceway.